Proto-Celtic language: Verbs

-A probable optative mood also features in Gaulish (tixsintor) and an infinitive (with a characteristic ending -unei) in Celtiberian.Pierre-Yves Lambert, La langue gauloise: Description linguistique, commentaire d'inscriptions choisies (Paris: Errance, revised ed.
-2003).
+A probable optative mood also features in Gaulish (tixsintor) and an infinitive (with a characteristic ending -unei) in Celtiberian.

 Verbs were formed by adding suffixes to a verbal stem.
 The stem might be thematic or athematic, an open or a closed syllable.

 Primary endings

 The primary endings in Proto-Celtic were as follows.
 They were used to form the present, future, and subjunctive conjugations.

+Present-stem formations

+Proto-Celtic possessed a diverse set of ways to form present stems.
+They can be roughly be divided into two broad categories of athematic and thematic.